Skip to content

 If you have any questions about our team or our work, please get in touch with us by emailing ggc.mhead@nhs.scot.

-This page provides information on the NHS Greater Glasgow and Clyde Healthy Minds – Adult Mental Health Improvement and Early Intervention Framework, a tool to enable the public health workforce across Greater Glasgow and Clyde to effectively deliver mental health improvement for the adult population.
+This page provides information and resources to help promote positive mental health among adults.
+It is based on the NHS Greater Glasgow and Clyde Healthy Minds – Adult Mental Health Improvement and Early Intervention Framework.

-The NHS Greater Glasgow and Clyde Healthy Minds – Adult Mental Health Improvement and Early Intervention Framework is a tool to support delivery of the public mental health agenda.
-The framework brings together a range of activity that has been demonstrated as having value in the promotion of good mental health for adults.
+The NHS Greater Glasgow and Clyde Adult Mental Health Improvement and Early Intervention Framework is a local tool to support those working across Greater Glasgow and Clyde to support positive mental health in adults.
+The framework brings together a range of activities that have been demonstrated as having value in the promotion of good mental health.

 Supporting Materials

-• Adult Mental Health Supports Poster: A poster showing the ways in which mental health supports can be accessed; from 1 to 1 support, reading, group work, phone and online.
-The resources allow anyone working with adults to populate with their own update to date information on an ongoing basis, relevant to their organisation, locality area and wider.
-It is a reusable, wipe clean resource.
+Adult Mental Health Supports Poster: A wipe-clean poster showing how mental health supports can be accessed, from 1 to 1 support, reading, group work, phone, and online.
+Populate with your own up-to-date information on an ongoing basis.

 The Framework in Action